cfstras/tuSync/Readme.md

 if your library has duplicates, they will most likely be synced, too. will fix that once i get a report :D

+###Disclaimer
+*This program is far from finished.*
+It may destruct your computer, your whole network or induce World War III.
+I am not responsible for anything this code does on your computer, your family or your cat.
+You are completely on your own, I probably don't yet know myself how to solve any problems you might encounter (If I did, I would have fixed it).

 ###License

 _tuSync_ is currently published under the GPLv3.